-Party | Benefit of SRS |
+| Party | Benefit of an SRS |

-Software Developers | They can accurately estimate the scope of the project. |
+| Software Developers | They can accurately estimate the scope of the project. |

-Project Managers | They can use the documentation to plan their work. |
+| Project Managers | They can use the documentation to plan the work. |

-Designers | Through an SRS document, they gain insight into a project and adapt the design to the use case. |
+| Designers | They gain insight into the project and adapt the design to the use case. |

-Testers | They receive guidance from the SRS on how to create test cases that meet business needs. |
+| Testers | They receive guidance on how to create test cases that meet business needs. |

-Stakeholders | They use the SRS to understand the software — for instance, how their idea is translated into architecture, functionality, and tasks, which are then all evaluated. |
+| Stakeholders | They understand how an idea translates into architecture, functionality, and tasks. |

-Investors | The SRS provides them with an overview of the system's functions, enabling them to make more informed investment decisions. |
+| Investors | They get an overview of the system's functions and can make informed investment decisions. |

 Basic Elements of an SRS

-Functional vs. Non-Functional Requirements: The Full Guide, Definitions & Technical Examples
+Functional vs. Non-Functional Requirements: Definitions and Examples

-- Functional Requirements — The functions a software must perform.
+- Functional requirements: the functions a software must perform.

-Some examples of functional requirements include:
+Examples of functional requirements include:

 - If/then behaviors